AvolitesLtd/TitanManual/prismdocs/one/mediaplayer.md

 * Whether files should play once, loop as a playlist or shuffle
 * A playhead to show the current position within the file.
 This can be scrubbed manually by dragging the playhead along the timeline.
-* Pressing <i className="icon icon-scissors-2"></i> will give you the ability to set the currently playing media's playback trim in and out points.
+* Pressing <Keys.ContextKey>Trim</Keys.ContextKey> will give you the ability to set the currently playing media's playback trim in and out points.
 * Application volume control.
 * Two red dots denote the trim in and out points.

 Further controls can be found in the main header:

-* The **zoom** options under the **View** menu allows the size of the preview to be adjusted by either zooming in or out.
 * Under the **Video** menu a reference grid can be activted to be overlayed on top of the media.
 * If the video has alpha then this can also be activated to sure a checkerboard in the transparent areas.